Skip to main content

 The Room and the Setting

 The visual anchor of The Gunroom is the 17th-century stone fireplace that has been at the centre of the room since Plas Dinas Country House was built.
 The building itself carries genuine history: it was formerly the home of Lord Snowdon, that provenance is visible in the proportions and character of the space rather than manufactured through decor.
 For a food and travel enthusiast who values context alongside cooking, the setting adds a layer that a purpose-built restaurant cannot replicate.
-The room is described as cosy, which in practice means it is intimate rather than grand, better suited to small groups or couples than to large parties seeking a statement dining room.
+The room is cosy, which in practice means it is intimate rather than grand, better suited to small groups or couples than to large parties seeking a statement dining room.

 Dinner is served at two sittings, 6pm or 8pm.
 That fixed-sitting format shapes the entire experience: you are choosing a slot, not drifting in at your preferred time, the kitchen is cooking to a defined schedule.
 If flexibility matters to you, note the structure before you book.
 If you prefer a more contained, unhurried dinner with a clear beginning and end, the format works in your favour.